India-China Himalaya conflict: Does Beijing have an advantage after talks stall? | DW | 10.11.2020

 China experts and policy wonks have said there is no sign of drawing down the stalemate, and both armies are prepared for the extended deployment of additional troops brought into the region.

-"The eight rounds so far have not yielded full disengagement and de-escalation," Srikanth Kondapalli, professor in Chinese studies at Jawaharlal Nehru University in Delhi, told DW.
+"The eight rounds so far have not yielded full disengagement and de-escalation," Srikanth Kondapalli, a professor of Chinese studies at Jawaharlal Nehru University in Delhi, told DW.

 "The armed stalemate currently is sapping both sides, and more so on the Indian side," he said.
 "It looks like China is trying to use a war of attrition to wear down the Indian forces," he added.

-Alka Acharya, a former director of the Institute of Chinese Studies in Delhi, said that although talks are important in avoiding larger conflict, neither side wants to be seen backing down.
+Alka Acharya, a former director of the Institute of Chinese Studies in Delhi, told DW that, although talks are important for avoiding a larger conflict, neither side wants to be seen as backing down.

-"Clearly, both sides are holding fast to their respective maximalist positions and neither side wants to be seen as conceding any ground since that would amount to admitting that they may be in the wrong," Acharya told DW.
+"Clearly, both sides are holding fast to their respective maximalist positions and neither side wants to be seen as conceding any ground since that would amount to admitting that they may be in the wrong," Acharya said.

-"A high degree of nationalist sentiment has been generated, which will be a further retardant on any conciliatory gestures."
+"A high degree of nationalist sentiment has been generated, which will be a further retardant on any conciliatory gestures," Acharya added.

 During the last two rounds of talks, China insisted that India vacate the hilltops it has occupied near Chushul, and on the north and south banks of Pangong Tso lake, through which the LAC runs.

-Indian defense officials told DW on the condition of anonymity that both sides have positioned around 50,000 troops along with artillery, tanks and air defense assets in the region.
+Indian defense officials told DW on the condition of anonymity that both sides have positioned about 50,000 troops, along with artillery, tanks and air defense assets in the region.

 Along several heights in the Pangong Tso area and in the Chushul, the troops from both sides are just a few hundred meters apart.

-Both sides accuse the other of violating their nearly 3,500-kilometer-long border, most of which remains un-demarcated.
+Both sides accuse the other of violating their nearly 3,500-kilometer (2,100-mile) border, most of which remains undemarcated.

 The three main friction points have been hot springs in the Chang Chenmo River valley, the Galwan River valley and Pangong Tso.

-The People's Liberation Army (PLA) "is facing unanticipated consequences of its misadventure in Ladakh because of the Indian defense force's firm and strong response," he said
+The People's Liberation Army "is facing unanticipated consequences of its misadventure in Ladakh because of the Indian defense force's firm and strong response," Rawat said

 Defense experts say China's military does not show signs of being intimidated.